MS Pacific

-MS Pacific (known as Sea Venture from 1971 to 1975, Pacific Princess from 1975 to 2002, and simply Pacific from 2002 to 2013) was a cruise ship owned and operated by the Brazil-based Viagens CVC.
+MS Pacific was a cruise ship owned and operated by the Brazil-based Viagens CVC from 2002 to 2013.
 She was built for Flagship Cruises in 1971 by the company Nordseewerke in Emden, West Germany, and named Sea Venture.
-She operated cruises between the United States and Bermuda, which had been settled by the survivors of the wreck of the original Sea Venture in 1609.
-Between 1975 and 2002 she sailed for Princess Cruises as Pacific Princess, becoming famous for appearing in the romantic comedy anthology TV series The Love Boat, airing from 1977 to 1986, along with several later made-for-TV movies with the same theme and a revival of two more seasons as Love Boat: The Next Wave from 1998 to 1999.
-The Pacific Princess was also the setting for much of the 1980 book More Tales of the City by Armistead Maupin, which was later made into a miniseries which aired in 1998.
+Between 1975 and 2002 she was owned by Princess Cruises named Pacific Princess.

+Pacific Princess was one of the ships used in the TV series The Love Boat, airing from 1977 to 1986.
+Much of the 1980 book More Tales of the City by Armistead Maupin took place on board, and was later made into a miniseries, aired in 1998.

 In 2008, Pacific was chartered by the newly-established Quail Cruises to operate cruises out of Valencia, Spain, but was retired from service when renovation work proved more expensive than had been anticipated, and was sold in 2012 to a ship breaking company.
 After that sale fell through, she remained laid up in Genoa for an extended period before being towed to Aliağa where she arrived on 6 August 2013 for demolition.
 Before she was dismantled, on 10 August 2013, there was a fatal accident in which there was a flood in the compartment below the engines.
 While electrical pumps were operating, two men were killed and nine injured by toxic exhaust gases.